Metaphysics, Epistemology and the Sciences

 Anna Alexandrova (4 lectures, Michaelmas Term)

 The discovery and confirmation of laws have long been considered the crowning glory of modern science, but specifying exactly what these laws are has proved a thorny task.
 In this course, we consider three sides of the contemporary debate.
 The first side claims that laws are few and not nearly as important as first thought and instead science is after more modest and less universal truths such as mechanisms.
 The second side disagrees and defines laws as stemming from fundamental causal powers inherent in objects.
 The third side also believes in laws, but defines them as mere summaries of events that do not govern the world.
-We will evaluate these options by considering both their metaphysical presuppositions and their ability to make sense of methodology of science, including practices such as modeling and explanation.
+We will evaluate these options by considering both their metaphysical presuppositions and their ability to make sense of methodology of science.

 Learning and Discovery